ci-bonfire/Sprint/myth/_docs_src/general/models.md

 	}//end save_user()

+### last_query()
+Returns the last query the database executed.
+Note that this is not specific to this model, but to the database driver in general, as it simply provides a convenient way to tap into CodeIgniter's database method of the same name.

+	$this->model->last_query();

 ### last_query_time()
 Returns the elapsed time for the last query.
 Simply provides a method to tap into CodeIgniter's stats.